 Why we built the CHCC

 Carnivores and humans have struggled throughout history to coexist, and the pattern is often one of conflict, with people impacted and predators killed.
-Today, carnivores across the globe must coexist with people as human populations expand and wildlife habitat is lost.
+Today, carnivores across the globe must coexist with people as human populations expand and wildlife habitat shrinks.

-Conduct integrative and transformative social and ecological research about human-carnivore coexistence;
+Conduct integrative and transformative social and ecological research on human-carnivore coexistence;

-Provide student education, mentoring, and capacity building regarding the science and practice of human-carnivore coexistence;
+Provide student education and mentoring regarding the science and practice of human-carnivore coexistence;

 CHCC News and Events